selfadjoint/quiz-please-scraper/README.md

 ## Configuration

-Create a `terraform.tfvars` file in the root directory with the following variables:
+Create a `terraform.tfvars` file in the `terraform` directory with the following variables:

 - `aws_account_id`: Your AWS account ID.
 - `notification_email`: Email address for receiving error notifications.